 Green-fingered residents across Burnley borough are being encouraged to renew their subscription to Burnley Council’s garden waste collection service.

-The “green” waste service will re-start again on the 11th/18th March (depending on your collection round; please check your collection calendar).
+The “green” waste service will re-start after the usual winter break on the 16th/23rd March (depending on your collection round; please check your collection calendar).

-If you are not using the service but want to sign up the service will run from when payment is made to 30th April 2020.
+Those customers that are new to the service, can sign up now and the service will run from when payment is made until the 30th April 2021.

-Households that sign up to the service will receive a blue sticker to put on their brown wheelie bin to show the collection crews that they’ve subscribed.
+Households that sign up to the service will receive an orange sticker to put on their brown wheelie bin to show the collection crews that they’ve subscribed.

-If you are currently subscribed but you don’t want it to continue you don’t have to do anything – the service will automatically stop after 30th April 2019.
+If you are currently subscribed but you don’t want it to continue you don’t have to do anything – the service will automatically stop from 30th April 2020.
 Garden waste can be taken to the household recycling centre at Heasandford industrial estate or you may wish to consider home composting.